 It’s important to use semantic HTML for markup because it tells Google what the content on your site actually means and how it should be prioritized.
 This helps Google crawl and evaluate your website more accurately, and gives their algorithm a better understanding of your website’s value.

-Every page on your website should feature optimized content, images, and tags.
 Filling in the frame of the URL architecture you’ve built with your on-page SEO and content means that your entire website structure is optimized and working together to attract traffic.
 All the work you’ve done up until this point means that any SEO-focused content you create now has the greatest possible chance of succeeding.

 Step 5.
 301 Redirects

 The final step in a successful website redesign is mapping out your 301 redirects.
 301 redirects tell Google that any link pointing towards a page on your old site should be directed toward a page on your new website instead.
-This allows you to maintain the PageRank of your old pages and also means any links you’ve earned for those pages will still be helping you build authority on your new site.
+This allows you to maintain the ranking of your old pages and also means any links you’ve earned for those pages will still be helping you build authority on your new site.

 A best practice is to map out the structure of your 301 redirects before actually doing any development or content migration work.
 That way, you can ensure that every page on your old site is pointing somewhere relevant.
-A good redirect map will also make it obvious if you’re missing anything important.

 Duplicate Content and the Canonical Tag

 For one reason or another, sometimes after a website redesign you may want to keep some old pages that have already been reproduced on the new site and so you can’t use a 301 redirect, or you may otherwise end up with multiple pages that have the same content.
-In SEO circles, this is called duplicate content, and generally results in ranking penalties.

 In cases like this, where you can’t use a 301 redirect, you can instead use a canonical tag.
 This tag allows you to designate one page as the original, canonical piece of content, meaning that this is the only one that should be delivered as a search result.
 Using the canonical tag lets you keep up multiple pages with the same content without a penalty, and also makes sure that Google only displays the version of the page that you want searchers to see.